heliiya/ShowScoreOfStudentInFile/README.md

 # ShowScoreOfStudentInFile
-Excersice of Chapter4 # Part3 on Java Modern class
+Exercise of Chapter4 # Part3 on Java Modern class